-Kyle Campbell is in his fourth year of managing the Ole Miss Athletics Media Relations Department, and in May 2011, he assumed the title of Assistant Athletics Director for Media and Public Relations.
+Kyle Campbell is in his fifth year of managing the Ole Miss Athletics Media Relations Department, and in May 2011, he assumed the title of Assistant Athletics Director for Media and Public Relations.

 In 2014, Campbell's staff was recognized by the Football Writers Association of America on its "Super 11" list, which honors 11 sports information departments deemed the best in the NCAA Football Bowl Subdivision during the 2013 season.
 It marked the first time for Ole Miss to earn the award, which began in 2009.

 In the spring of 2012, Campbell helped create and execute the inaugural Rebel Road Trip, a six-day, 16-stop speaking tour of the region.
 The event introduced Football Coach Hugh Freeze and Athletics Director Ross Bjork and garnered praise for helping unite the fanbase.
-In its first three years, the Rebel Road Trip has visited more than 10,000 fans.
+In its first three years, the Rebel Road Trip visited approximately 12,000 fans.

 Over the course of his tenure at Ole Miss, Campbell has worked as the primary media contact for football, men's basketball, soccer, softball, men's and women's golf and rifle.
 Since first joining the department as an intern in August 1999, he has served as media director for countless regular-season and conference tournaments and coordinated the production of more than 30 publications.